budude2/openfpga-GBC/README.md

 ## Installation
 To install the core, copy the `Assets`, `Cores`, and `Platform` folders over to the root of your SD card.
 Please note that Finder on macOS automatically _replaces_ folders, rather than merging them like Windows does, so you have to manually merge the folders.

 Place GBC and GB bios in `/Assets/gbc/common` named "gbc_bios.bin" and "gb_bios.bin" respectively.

 ## Usage
 ROMs should be placed in `/Assets/gbc/common`.
-Both headered and unheadered ROMs are now supported.

 ## Features

 ### Supported
-Real-Time Clock
+* Real-Time Clock
-Fastforward
+* Fastforward
-Original Gameboy display modes
+* Original Gameboy display modes

 ### In Progress
-Super Gameboy Support
+* Super Gameboy Support
-Custom Borders
+* Custom Borders
-SaveStates
+* SaveStates
-Custom Palette Loading
+* Custom Palette Loading